 Architecture

 The On-Premise solution contains multiple components that require pre-configured infrastructure to operate.
 The solution is designed in such a way that most of the services and infrastructure can be installed in an isolated local network with limited or no internet access.
+For more information on downloading installation artifacts, see the Preparation for installation section.

 The diagrams below show the architecture of component interactions in two scenarios: with internet access and without internet access.